Hackplayers/evil-winrm/README.md

 It is recommended to use this new installed ruby only to launch evil-winrm.
 If you set it up as your default ruby for your system, bear in mind that it has no dependency gems installed.
 Some ruby based software like Metasploit or others could not start correctly due dependencies problems.

+### Logging
+This feature will create files on your $HOME dir saving commands and the outputs of the WinRM sessions

 ## Changelog:
 Changelog and project changes can be checked here: [CHANGELOG.md](https://raw.githubusercontent.com/Hackplayers/evil-winrm/master/CHANGELOG.md)